pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Conclusion

 Educating your children in business principles is one of the most important investments you can make in your Legacy's future.
-This comprehensive education program, spanning from age 5 through adulthood, ensures that Ivan, Jeremy, Kikachukwu, and Chimenimeâ€”and future generationsâ€”are prepared to steward the empire you're building.
+This comprehensive education program, spanning from age 5 through adulthood, ensures that Ivan, Jeremy, Kikachukwu, and Chimenime—and future generations—are prepared to steward the empire you're building.

 Remember that education is not about forcing your children into the family business.
 It's about giving them the knowledge, skills, and mindset to succeed in whatever path they choose, while ensuring they're prepared if they want to join the empire.
 The goal is capable, confident, values-aligned individuals who can make wise decisions about money, business, and life.